-Note: If dairy calves are to be reared as AWA Certified Grassfed beef animals, there are additional requirement for feeding and weaning calves.
-See section 16.3 of the Grassfed standards.
+Note: If dairy calves are to be reared as Certified Grassfed by AGW beef animals, there are additional requirement for feeding and weaning calves.
+See section 17.4 of the Certified Grassfed by AGW standards.

 4.7 Castration

 Note: Dairy calves may be castrated.